Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Whether you choose first or second method, you'll need [Discord bot token](https://discord.com/developers/applications) and [Etherscan API](https://etherscan.io/myapikey).
 If you choose the second method, you'll also need [Uptimerbot](https://uptimerobot.com/) account.

 ### 1.run it on repl.it(cloud)
-You can run it on repl.it, just fork [it](https://replit.com/@Kizmeow-NFT-Tracker/Kizmeow-Etherscan-And-OpenseaEnglish#main.py) , [it](https://replit.com/@Kizmeow-NFT-Tracker/Kizmeow-Etherscan-And-OpenseaChinese#main.py) ,[it](https://replit.com/@Kizmeow-NFT-Tracker/Kizmeow-Etherscan-And-OpenseaChinese-community) or [it](https://replit.com/@Kizmeow-NFT-Tracker/Kizmeow-NFT-Trackercommunity) and run.
+You can run it on repl.it, just fork [it](https://replit.com/@xeiftc/Kizmeow-NFT-Tracker-V2) and run.
 Remember to change discord bot token and Etherscan API key, then put them in environment variable. **DO NOT PUT TOKENS IN YOUR CODE DIRECTLY** cuz repls on replit is public if you use their free plan, and there are some ppl using scrypt to grab your token.
 Next, copy the link here, ![image](https://user-images.githubusercontent.com/80938768/146533872-021b05b3-f18c-44db-a943-527903dc6616.png) create a [Uptimerbot](https://uptimerobot.com/) account and paste your link here. ![image](https://user-images.githubusercontent.com/80938768/146534310-74201ab2-700e-4271-94a2-f2ecf8d12acb.png)

 ### 2.run it on your computer(local)